KPIs for SMEs

 - How many KPIs should SMEs use?

-- What are the principles for monitoring and managing performance?
+- Principles for monitoring and managing performance

-- Which KPIs should we implement first?
+- Where should we start?

 - How important are KPIs?